COMMON NAMES: WILLOW OAK, PIN OAK, PEACH OAK, SWAMP WILLOW OAK

 Quercus phellos (KWER-kus FELL-oss)

-CULTURE: Needs the moist, acid, sandy soils of East Texas and other parts of the state.
-Will not grow in the alkaline soils, especially where white limestone is present.
-Requires plenty of moisture but minimal fertilization.
+CULTURE: Willow oak needs moist, acid, sandy soils of east Texas and other parts of the state.
+It will not grow in the alkaline soils especially where white limestone is present.
+Requires plenty of moisture, but minimal fertilization.
+Pest problems are few.

-PROBLEMS: Nutrient deficiency and chlorosis can result from its being planted in the improper soil.
+PROBLEMS: Nutrient deficiency and chlorosis resulting from being planted in the improper soil.

-NOTES: Its acorns are a favorite of several forms of wildlife.
-Willow oak is easily confused with its close relatives, the laurel oak and water oak.
+INSIGHT: Acorns are a favorite of several forms of wildlife.
+Willow oak is easily confused with its close relatives – the laurel oak and water oak.